zuozhenggh/learning-library/data-management-library/goldengate/veridata-advance/ggv-database-partitions/ggv-db-partitions.md

     ![](./images/4_DB.png " ")
 7. Click **Save** to save the generated compare pair.

   The control moves to the **Existing Compare Pairs** tab.
-Notice the compare pairs that have been generated with Database Row Partition
+  Notice the compare pairs that have been generated with Database Row Partition.

     ![](./images/5_DB.png " ")